-You will probably be feeling overwhelmed by the amount of complex and upsetting information you are trying to take in.
+You will probably be feeling very anxious and overwhelmed by the amount of complex and upsetting information you are trying to take in.
 You will be given written information about your baby’s heart condition to refer to and the contact numbers of specialist midwives in fetal medicine and/or specialist congenital cardiac nurses from the children’s cardiac unit.

 The role of these specialists is explained below.

 This is a congenital heart doctor who specialises in the care and treatment of babies and children with heart conditions.
 They will give you the diagnosis and discuss at length the implications for your baby.